lvecsey/javapso/README.md

 You can convert the particle positions to a mesh using meshlab.

-The steps are to do a Clustering Decimiation, then Compute normals for point sets, and finally Surface Reconstruction: Screened Poisson.
+The steps are to do a Clustering Decimation, then Compute normals for point sets, and finally Surface Reconstruction: Screened Poisson.

 *Notes*